8 SaaS Landing Page Best Practices to Increase Online Conversions

 Include a video or short demo

 A picture is worth a thousand words.
 In that case, a video is worth a million words, because it allows squeezing volumes of information in a 30-second clip.
-Create a high-quality informative video to showcase your product with a focus on its most significant advantages.
+Create high-quality informative product videos to showcase your product with a focus on its most significant advantages.
 A good idea is to include an animated demo showing how to use your service.